 A cradle cap brush such as this one is specifically designed to gently lift flakes away from affected areas.
 It is gentle enough to use as often as needed.

+Using it in conjunction with your baby dry scalp shampoo will help to lift the flakes quicker.
 Be careful not to further inflame the area with over-brushing.
 Watch for redness.